Contact Us for a Free Consultation (213) 542-0979

 Will I Be Granted Bail In A Los Angeles Domestic Violence Arrest?

-Almost every time someone gets arrested for a domestic violence case in Los Angeles, there's going to be some sort of bail.
+Almost every time someone gets arrested for a domestic violence case in Los Angeles, there's going to be some bail.
 The standard bail in a standard domestic violence case is $50,000.

-So, the person's going to have to post the entire amount or use a bail bondsman.
+So, the person will have to post the entire amount or use a bail bondsman.
 In Los Angeles County, bail bondsmen charge about seven to 10 percent of the total bail amount.
-They can also request collateral in order to secure the $50,000 and further ensure that the person will appear in court.
+They can also request collateral to secure the $50,000 and ensure the person will appear in court.

 Exact Charges for Domestic Violence in Los Angeles